The heart of our practice

-Clients can be confident the oral hygiene advice they receive from dental therapists Michelle Ellis, Estelle Morgan and Belinda Carlshausen is appropriate to their individual needs.
+Clients can be confident the oral hygiene advice they receive from dental therapists Michelle Ellis, and Estelle Morgan is appropriate to their individual needs.

 Gentle treatment of the gums and teeth is the team’s speciality, and they have access to various types of anaesthesia, if necessary, to ensure a comfortable, painless treatment.